Affiliate Programme TERMS AND CONDITIONS

 - The Company shall pay to the Affiliate Commission at the rates set out in sub-Clause 7.2 on the Net Revenue for each Completed Sale.

-- Commission shall be calculated on the following basis:
+- Commission shall be calculated at the rate communicated during the application.

 - Commission shall be payable only on actual receipts, not on an accruals basis.
 If the Company does not receive revenue on a Completed Sale, no Commission shall be payable to the Affiliate.